Simploy Testimonial

 How Insurance Companies Take advantage to charge you More!

 As we know from 20 years obtaining workers comp audit refunds for our clients, the application and removal of workers comp 8810 class code is frequently done in error leading to many audit disputes.
-So much confusion exists over the proper application of Classification Code 8810 that it was the #1 most reclassified code every year since 2020 according to NCCI.
+So much confusion exists over the proper application of Classification Code 8810 that it was the #1 most reclassified workers comp class code every year since 2020 according to NCCI.

 2021 Most Misclassified - WC Code 8810